MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

         :::image type="content" source="../media/configure-windows-event-collection/auditing.png" alt-text="Screenshot of the Auditing tab for certificate authority properties.":::

 > [!NOTE]
 > Configuring **Start and Stop Active Directory Certificate Services** event auditing might cause restart delays when you're dealing with a large AD CS database.
-Consider removing irrelevant entries from the database, or alternatively, refrain from enabling this specific type of event.
+Consider removing irrelevant entries from the database.
+Alternatively, refrain from enabling this specific type of event.

 ## Configure auditing for Microsoft Entra Connect